kadena-io/kadenaswap-solidity/README.md

 ### Requirements
 - Install Truffle and Ganache using: https://myhsts.org/tutorial-learn-how-to-install-truffle-and-setup-ganache-for-compiling-ethereum-smart-contracts-for-tontine-dapp-game.php
 - Install web3.
 For macOS, see: "Dependencies" section in https://www.dappuniversity.com/articles/web3-js-intro
+- Install the OpenZeppelin Contracts via: https://docs.openzeppelin.com/learn/developing-smart-contracts#using-openzeppelin-contracts.
+For example, `npm install --save-dev @openzeppelin/contracts@v3.4.0`.
+We're currently using Solidity 0.6 and all the OpenZeppelin contracts we use compile with this version of Solidity.

 ### Interacting with Contract
 Via the Truffle Develop: